mlab817/faqs/src/digital-agriculture/what-is-digital-agriculture.md

 ---
  title: What is Digital Agriculture?

-tags: ["digital","agriculture"]

  ---

-### Digital Agriculture
+## Digital Agriculture

-## What is Digital Agriculture?
+# What is Digital Agriculture?

  - Digital Agriculture is the use of digital technology to integrate agricultural production from farmer to consumer.